 As outlined in Sect.
 3.4, we could validate the normalization of the damage data with reference data based on Imhof (2011).
-The reference data show aggregated number of flood claims per number of insured buildings (Fig. 7a), as well as the loss per total sum insured (Fig. 7b).
-The reference data consist of (almost) the complete records of the 14 corresponding PICB, whereas our data set contains less and less records, as we move back in time (c.f.
-Table 3).
+The reference data show aggregated number of flood claims per number of insured buildings (Fig. 7a) and the loss per total sum insured (Fig. 7b).
+The reference data consist of (almost) the complete records of the 14 corresponding PICBs, whereas our data set contains fewer and fewer records as we move back in time (see Table 3).
 As we are looking at relative numbers, the comparison is still valid, but the different data coverages have to be kept in mind.

-In fact, Fig. 7 highlights that before 1989, the data sets are badly matching, but have very similar patterns thereafter.
-Together with the fact that after 1993 all regions are satisfactorily represented, these are the reasons why we have limited the time series of SWF damage to the period from 1993-2013 (c.f.
-Table 3 and Fig. 14).
+In fact, Fig. 7 highlights that before 1989 the data sets are badly matching but have very similar patterns thereafter.
+Together with the fact that after 1993 all regions are satisfactorily represented, these are the reasons why we have limited the time series of SWF damage to the period from 1993 to 2013 (see Table 3 and Fig. 14).

-The clear bias of the localized claims in comparison to the reference data can mainly be attributed to the 21 % of the claims that could not be localized, i.e. the curves aline much better, when also considering the claims without a precise geocode (Fig. 7).
-However, a small bias persists, to a larger degree for the number of claims and to a smaller degree for the loss values, respectively.
-The remaining deviations are probably due to the coverage that becomes increasingly different in earlier years as well as the applied normalization procedure using auxiliary data.
+The clear bias of the localized claims in comparison to the reference data can mainly be attributed to the 21 % of the claims that could not be localized, i.e., the curves aline much better, when also considering the claims without a precise geocode (Fig. 7).
+However, a small bias persists, to a larger degree for the number of claims and to a smaller degree for the loss values.
+The remaining deviations are probably due to the coverage that becomes increasingly different in earlier years and the applied normalization procedure using auxiliary data.
 Notably, given the simple applied methods, the normalization works exceptionally well.

-15 4.2 Relevance of surface water flood damage
+4.2 Relevance of surface water flood damage

-Figure 8 reveals that SWFs were responsible for 45 % of all localized flood damage claims between 1999-2013 based on the data set D2 that covers 48 % of all Swiss buildings (c.f.
-Table 3).
-In terms of loss, however, SWFs only account for 23 % of the total loss.
-The regional loss shares vary only slightly, i.e. between 15 and 25 %, except in the Western Plateau, where SWFs account for 51 % of the total loss.
+Figure 8 reveals that SWFs were responsible for 45% of all localized flood damage claims between 1999 and 2013 based on the data set D2 that covers 48% of all Swiss buildings (see Table 3).
+In terms of loss, however, SWFs only account for 23% of the total loss.
+The regional loss shares vary only slightly, i.e., between 15 and 25%, except in the Western Plateau, where SWFs account for 51% of the total loss.
 In the same region, SWFs caused two-thirds of all damage claims.
-In the Jura, roughly half of all claims could be associated with SWFs.
-The share is lower in the Eastern Inner Alps and the Eastern Plateau with 43 % and 39 %, respectively.
-In the Northern Alps, SWFs are only responsible for 24 % of the flood claims.
+In the Jura Mountains, roughly half of all claims could be associated with SWFs.
+The share is lower in the Eastern Inner Alps and the Eastern Plateau with 43 and 39%, respectively.

 Figure 8.
-Number of claims as well as corresponding losses in total, and separately for each region.
-The values stem from the data set $D_2$ , which contains seamless claim records of 13 PICB covering the period of 1999-2013 (c.f.
-Table 3).
+Number of claims and corresponding losses in total and separately for each region.
+The values stem from the data set D2, which contains seamless claim records of 13 PICBs covering the period of 1999-2013 (see Table 3).
 The numbers indicate the shares in %, while n represents the sample size.